January 16 2024

 - Evaluation of applications: The jury will take into account the match between the applicant’s profile and the Noublood experience, the suitability of the profile in relation to the Noublood objectives, the potential for the candidate’s knowledge and skills acquisition, the potential for the participant’s impact and reach in the cultural and artistic sector, and the commitment and complementarity of their skills within their team.

-- Business idea evaluation: The jury will assess the clarity of the proposed business idea, its relevance and originality, its potential for professional development and marketing, and the potential for partnerships and network development.
+- Evaluation of business ideas: The jury will evaluate the clarity, merit and originality of the proposed business idea, its potential for professional development and commercialization, and the potential for partnerships and network development.

-- Prototype evaluation: The jury will examine the feasibility and relevance of the prototype in relation to the business idea.
+- Evaluation of prototypes: The jury will examine the prototype’s merit and feasibility in relation to the business idea.

 What is the response time?